DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 #### configuration

-To run the simulation, you can change the configuration given in the ``run_simulation.sh`` script.
+To run the type 1 simulation, you can change the configuration given in the ``run_simulation.sh`` script.

 ```
 Thetas="1"